Nat Cohen: The most powerful man in the British film industry

+"Some of the ideas might seem parochial," admitted Cohen, "but the market for 'parochial' films is growing."

+An article in July 1975 called Cohen "Britain's only movie mogul."
+He said "I get the charge out of looking at films through the eyes of, shall I say, my public."
+He added that his career highlights were Julie Christie winning an Oscar for Darling and the success of Murder on the Orient Express.

+In October 1975 EMI signed an exclusive distribution deal for £20 million of films from Dino de Laurentiis starting with Buffalo Bill and the Indians.
+These films would include King Kong, Drum and Orca.

+EMI changes management

+In May 1976, it was announced EMI bought out British Lion and their management, Michael Deeley and Barry Spikings, would join EMI.
+"It does not change my position in the slightest," insisted Cohen.
+"I shall continue to be chairman and chief executive of the EMI film production side."
+Alexander Walker of the Evening Standard reported that "EMI has been criticised as playing safe and investing in... parochial British comedies" and that the success with Orient was "not followed up as it should have."
+Nat Cohen had to oversee the collapse of the Trick or Treat film.

-In 1976, EMI bought out British Lion and their management wound up running EMI.
-Michael Deeley and Barry Spikings became managing directors of EMI Films while Cohen became executive chairman.
-He retired from this position at the end of 1977 to become a consultant.
+Eventually Michael Deeley and Barry Spikings became managing directors of EMI Films while Cohen became executive chairman.
+In October 1977 he retired from this position to become a consultant, succeeded by Lord Delfont, although he stayed on the board.

+The final films listed as being "presented" by Nat Cohen included Are You Being Served?.

 Cohen stayed at EMI for several more years, a period he described as "an awkward stage... not quite sure where I was supposed to be; and rarely finding people available when I wanted to consult them.
 A delicate situation."
 During this time, EMI made some expensive failures including Honky Tonk Freeway and Can't Stop the Music, none of which involved Cohen.
 "I suppose you could sum it up this way", he said later, "I was very fortunate that as these costly deals were being made, I seemed to be losing control of picture making in the company."
 Michael Deeley, however, claimed that Cohen committed $1 million of EMI's money for the flop Roar.
 Deeley said Cohen was "quite a different" type of executive to him and Spikings.
 "His style was defined by great lies", according to Deeley.

+Cohen's last credit on a film was Clockwise which he had recommended to EMI's then head of production, Verity Lambert.
+When EMI Films was taken over by Cannon in 1986, Cohen set up as an independent producer and adviser hoping to make "one or two more Clockwises from up and coming filmmakers".

+However Cohen is credited with no more films after Clockwise.
+According to Cohen's grandson, Paul Silver, being let go by EMI "came a bit of a killer for him, literally – he had no hobbies outside horse racing."